JonRem/Bliss-Project/README.md

 # Bliss-Project
- This is an online store project for Bliss store
+ This is an online store project for Bliss store.
+ Initial commit here.